olywoolsey/Notes/Semester1/COMP1421-FundamentalMathConcepts/Proofs.md

-#COMP1421
+#logic #COMP1421
 ## Direct Proof
-In a direct proof, the statement is proven ‘directly’, i. e. without any‘detours
+In a direct proof, the statement is proven ‘directly’, i. e. without any detours Often in a chain of implications, equalities or equivalences
-###### E.g.
-The integer n is even if there exists an integer k such that n = 2k, and nis odd if there exists an integer k such that n = 2k + 1
+	The integer $n$ is even if there exists an integer $k$ such that $n = 2k$, and n is odd if there exists an integer $k$ such that $n = 2k + 1$

-## Contraposition
+## Contra-position
-In a proof by contraposition, a statement of the form ‘p → q’ is proved by showing ‘¬q → ¬p’.
+In a proof by contra-position, a statement of the form $p → q$ is proved by showing $¬q → ¬p$.
 This is correct, because the statements are logically equivalent

 ## Contradiction
 - By Proving there is a fault when the opposite is assumed then you prove that's it's always correct